-The ABCN Clinical Neurophysiology examinations are recognized by the American Board of Clinical Neurophysiology.
+The ABCN Clinical Neurophysiology examinations are recognized by the American Society of Clinical Neurophysiology (ACNS).
 The examinations are administered by the Professional Testing Corporation (PTC) on behalf of ABCN.
-PTC utilizes Prometric testing sites and ProProctor for delivery of the computerbased examinations.
-Questions concerning the ABCN examinations should be directed to the ABCN Executive Office: (217) 726-7980 or email: janice@abcn.org.
+PTC utilizes Prometric testing sites and ProProctor for delivery of the computer-based examinations.
+Questions concerning the ABCN examinations should be directed to the ABCN Executive Office: (217) 726-7980 or <a href="mailto:emailto:mailto:emailto:emailto:mailto:emailto:mailto:e